zaphosting/docs/en/fivem_txadmin_features.md

 ## Server Log

-The server log is the TxAdmin log, some info from TxAdmin is shown here, if the resource supports it, logs from specific resources are also shown here.
+The server log is the txAdmin log, some info from txAdmin is shown here, if the resource supports it, logs from specific resources are also shown here.

 ![](https://screensaver01.zap-hosting.com/index.php/s/9N4d3KN5FQCfM9r/preview)